-It’s especially useful for addressing pain brought on by inflammation, autoimunity, or arthritis.
+It’s especially useful for addressing pain brought on by inflammation, autoimmunity, or arthritis.

-CBD works at virtually all stages of pain transmission — directly at the site of injury, in the dorsal horn where the opioid receptors are found, and in the brain at the opioid and vanilloid receptors in the brain.
+CBD works at virtually all stages of pain transmission — directly at the site of injury, in the dorsal horn where the opioid receptors are found, and at the opioid and vanilloid receptors in the brain.